 Directors are elected by a plurality of the votes cast.
 A plurality means that the nominees with the greatest number of votes are elected as directors up to the maximum number of directors to be chosen at the meeting.
-Proposal 3 will be determined by a plurality of the votes cast, meaning the frequency (one year, two years or three years) that receives the highest number of votes will be deemed to be the choice of the stockholders.

 Each other matter that may be acted upon at the meeting will be determined by the affirmative vote of the holders of a majority of the shares of our common stock present in person or by proxy at the meeting and entitled to vote.